 Numerous well-equipped laboratories, extensive library holdings, and widely available computer services encourage the best in research and graduate training.
-Laboratories include facilities for energy conversion and materials engineering, instrumentation and biomechanics research, transmission microscopy, and surface research, to name only a few of the diverse capabilities of the college's physical resources.
-Supporting the work of researchers, a well-equipped and wellstaffed machine and structures fabrication shop makes special-purpose equipment for student and faculty projects.
+Laboratories include facilities for environmental fluid dynamics, interactive nonvisualization via scanning probe microscopy, materials and surface characterization, mechanical testing, molecular beam epitaxy, neuromechanical control, rapid manufacturing processes, transmission microscopy, and surface research, to name only a few of the diverse capabilities of the college's physical resources.
+Supporting the work of researchers, a well-equipped and well-staffed machine and structures fabrication shop makes special-purpose equipment for student and faculty projects.
 For more information about laboratories, consult the descriptions of individual programs and centers for research in this catalog.

 The College of Engineering and Applied Sciences offers extensive computing facilities to its faculty and graduate students.
 The college centrally maintains computing resources for general engineering use, including a large Sun SPARCenter 2000 superserver and Hewlett Packard 9000 superserver.
-Also available are specialty computers for World Wide Web services, electronic mail.
-Internet collaboration, and special applications.
-Distributed throughout the college are several thousands of networked UNIX workstations, PCs, and Macintoshes accessing UNIX.
-Novell. or NT servers available for research or instruction.
+Also available are specialty computers for World Wide Web services, electronic mail, Internet collaboration, and special applications.
+Distributed throughout the college are several thousands of networked UNIX workstations, PCs, and Macintoshes accessing UNIX, Novell, or NT servers available for research or instruction.
 UNIX workstations are provided by manufacturers such as Sun Microsystems, Hewlett Packard, Silicon Graphics, and Digital Equipment Corporation.
-All college computing resources are interconnected via the Internet standard TCP/IP on 10Mb ethernet.
-Many areas have been upgraded to the faster 100Mb ethernet and plans are in progress to upgrade to the faster ATM networks.
+All college computing resources are interconnected via the Internet standard TCP/ IP on 10Mb or 100Mb ethernet.